Shekhar Pathak

-Dr. Shekhar Pathak is a historian, editor, publisher, activist, and traveller from Uttarakhand, India.
+Shekhar Pathak is a historian, editor, publisher, activist, and traveller from Uttarakhand, India.
 He is known for his extensive knowledge of the history of colonial and postcolonial social movements and contemporary environmental and social issues in Uttarakhand, and colonial exploration in the Himalayas and Tibet.
 He has also been engaged in activism for various social and environmental causes since the 1970s.

 Personal life

 In his review of Pathak's 2020 book on the Chipko movement, the historian Ramchandra Guha, an old friend of Pathak, provides a brief biographical sketch of Pathak.
 Guha mentions that Pathak was born in 1950 in the village of Gangolihaat in eastern Kumaon (present-day Pithoragarh district, Uttarakhand).
 His father was a soldier in the Kumaon Regiment and his mother was a home-maker.
 Pathak is married to the literature scholar Uma Bhatt.
 Bhatt and Pathak co-wrote a three-volume book on the life and times of the nineteenth-century Kumaoni explorer Pundit Nain Singh in 2006.